macports/macports-webapp/docs/DEPLOYMENT.md

     git clone https://github.com/macports/macports-webapp.git
     cd macports-webapp
     ```
- - Build the docker image
+ - Build the Docker image
     ```bash
     docker build -t macports-webapp .
     ```
  - Once build finishes, the image is ready to run.

 ### 1.b: Downloading image from Docker registry

 This is rather simple, but useless if your purpose is development as you won't be able to test your changes.